-• The presentation along with a transcript and recording will be available on the BroadbandUSA website on the TBCP Round Two webpage: Round Two Notice of Funding Opportunity | BroadbandUSA (doc.gov)
+- The presentation along with a transcript and recording will be available on the BroadbandUSA website under Events/Past Event on or before August 14, 2023. - Round Two Notice of Funding Opportunity | BroadbandUSA (doc.gov)

 This presentation is for informational purposes only and is intended solely to assist applicants in better understanding the NTIA Tribal Broadband Connectivity Program, and the requirements set forth in the program's second Notice of Funding Opportunity (Second TBCP NOFO).
 This presentation does not and is not intended to supersede, modify, or otherwise alter applicable statutory or regulatory requirements, or the specific application requirements set forth in the Second TBCP NOFO.
 In all cases, statutory and regulatory mandates and the requirements set forth in the Second TBCP NOFO shall prevail over any inconsistencies contained in this presentation.